 Along with my Sawyer Mini water filter, my favorite piece of backpacking gear is my dehydrator.
 No, I don’t lug my dehydrator around with me on the trail. 🙂 However, I do use it to make dehydrated backpacking meals.
 DIY dehydrated meals not only cut down on backpacking expenses, but also save you a lot of weight.

 You can dehydrate practically anything.
-In addition to the obvious fruits for homemade trail mix, you can also dehydrate things like tomato sauce, blended soups, kale, and eggplants.
-One of my favorite dehydrator backpacking meals is hummus.
+In addition to the obvious fruits for homemade trail mix, you can also dehydrate things like tomato sauce, cooked veggies, and beans.

 Dehydrated hummus is really simple to make.